Emergency ascent: Buoyant ascent

 Ascent where the diver is propelled towards the surface by positive buoyancy.
 Generally recommended as a last resort, though a sufficiently skilled diver could control ascent rate by precise dumping from the BC and use this as a low energy alternative to a swimming ascent.
 In this case weights should not be ditched during the ascent.

 Positive buoyancy may be established by inflation of the BC or dry suit, or by ditching weights.
 Buoyancy from added gas requires inflation gas to be available, so may not be possible in an out-of-gas emergency.
 Buoyancy can be reduced during ascent by dumping, but the effect of ditched weights is not reversible, and usually increases as the surface is approached, particularly if a thick wetsuit is worn.
 If weight can be ditched partially, this may be a better option, unless the diver feels that he is about to lose consciousness, in which case a substantial increase in buoyancy may be better.

 A method of buoyancy control which will automatically jettison weights if the diver loses consciousness during the ascent is to take them off and hold them in a hand while surfacing.
 If the diver loses consciousness, the weights will drop and positive buoyancy will take the diver the rest of the way to the surface.

 Buoy assisted ascent or climbing the upline

 A diver who cannot establish controllable positive buoyancy may be able to use a surface buoy or buoyant object to assist and control ascent.
-For example, climbing an anchor line or shotline, or surface marker buoy tether, or deploying a inflatable decompression buoy of sufficient buoyancy to support the diver in midwater and then reeling in the line to pull the diver up at a controlled rate.
+For example, climbing an anchor line or shotline, or surface marker buoy tether, or deploying an inflatable decompression buoy of sufficient buoyancy to support the diver in midwater and then reeling in the line to pull the diver up at a controlled rate.
 In these cases in may be difficult to establish positive buoyancy at the surface without ditching weight, but at that stage the risks associated with positive buoyancy no longer apply.